holunda-io/bpm-ai-connectors-camunda-8/docs/multi-modality.md

 #### tesseract
 Local OCR model that requires the local inference extension container.
 Only suitable for simple, single column documents.

+> [!TIP]
+> **When to use what?**
+> The native image capability of LLMs is great for general image understanding or when working with documents that can't be captured well by OCR, e.g. containing graphs and images.
+For document classification OCR is usually enough and extraction - especially with long documents - is usually more accurate when using a good OCR model in tandem with a long context LLM like Anthropic Claude or OpenAI GPT-4 Turbo.

 ## Audio

 The following audio file types are supported by all connectors: